 Then it hit me.
 My childhood best friend, Viv, would do it!
 She’s a career scientist, the one who got me into scuba diving, and we’re always looking for exciting ways to spend our birthdays together since we are only a day apart.
 I tossed out the idea; she took the bait, and we planned our weekend excursion.

 Most Dangerous Fish in the Tank

-The cool thing about the aquarium dive is that there are other sharks in the tank as well, such as the blacktop reef shark, sandbar shark, zebra shark, (that’s a whole lot of sharks right there!)
+The cool thing about the aquarium dive is that there are other sharks in the tank as well, such as the blacktop reef shark, sandbar shark, and the zebra shark.
+That’s a whole lot of sharks right there!
 Then there were also manta rays, southern stingrays, lesser devil rays, giant guitarfish, spotted wobbegong (which I had no idea what that was but liked saying the name) and the giant grouper.